-Students are responsible for ten quizzes that will be assigned on assorted weeks throughout the semester.
-Their purpose is to test the student's knowledge of the assigned pages of Erickson's textbook which are marked by bold print and a Q# symbol in the far-right column of the course schedule.
-Specifications for taking the quizzes include the following:
+Students are responsible for ten quizzes that will be given on assorted weeks throughout the semester.
+Their purpose is to test the students' knowledge of the assigned pages in Grudem which are marked by bold print on the Course Calendar.

-- 1. Quizzes can only be taken in the weekly order as listed in the course schedule.
-Specifically, quizzes will be available on the class Canvas website and students are required to take each assigned quiz between the Monday (after 12:01 AM) and Friday (before 11:59 PM) of each designated quiz week. - 2.
-They are taken by clicking on the link entitled Quizzes, which is located in the left column of the Canvas homepage.
-Students can then click the available link on the site to take the necessary quiz, which includes ten questions that are provided one at a time with students being prohibited from backtracking once they have answered one question and moved to the next one. - 3.
+- The quizzes will be available on the class Canvas website and through the use of their school account number, students are required to take each assigned quiz between the Monday (after 12:01 AM) and Friday (before 11:59 PM) of each designated quiz week. - 2.
+Quizzes are taken by clicking on the link entitled Quizzes, which is located in the left column of the Canvas homepage.
+Students can then click the available link on the site to take the necessary quiz, which includes 10 questions that are provided one at a time with students being prohibited from backtracking once they have answered one question and moved to the next one. - 3.
 The quizzes are to be taken in the allotted time of 15 minutes without consulting notes, textbooks, or other helps.
-Once students begin each quiz, a set timer in Canvas commences which cannot be paused and it will continue to run until the time limit has expired. - 4.
+Once each quiz begins, a set timer in Canvas commences which cannot be paused and it will continue to run until the allotted time is complete. - 4.
 There will be no make-up quizzes, but the two lowest quiz grades will be dropped. - 5.
 Students are not allowed to disclose information regarding the content of quizzes to other students.
 Furthermore, when taking quizzes it is recommended that students use some form of a laptop or desktop computer as opposed to other electronic devices (e.g., ipad, iphones, tablets, etc.) to minimize the possibility of losing an internet signal or not having software that is adaptable to Canvas programs.